San Bernardino Transit Center

-The San Bernardino Transit Center (Metrolink designation San Bernardino–Downtown) is an intermodal transit center in downtown San Bernardino, California, United States.
+The San Bernardino Transit Center (Metrolink designation San Bernardino–Downtown station and also known as Downtown San Bernardino station) is an intermodal transit center in downtown San Bernardino, California, United States.
 It is owned and operated by Omnitrans, the area's public transportation agency.
-Opened in September 2015, the center consolidates two Metrolink commuter rail routes, the Arrow rail route, and more than a dozen local bus services, including the sbX bus rapid transit line into one central location.
+Opened in September 2015, the center consolidates three Metrolink commuter rail services and more than a dozen local bus services, including the sbX bus rapid transit service into one central location.

 History and development

 Pacific Electric (PE) and its local predecessors used the SBTC site as a tram shed in the early 1900s, and later Upland–San Bernardino Line trains terminated here.
 Omnitrans selected the site at the corner of West Rialto Avenue and South E Street to build a transit center in the 2000s, and purchased the land for the station from Union Pacific Railroad, the successor corporation to Pacific Electric, in 2008.
-In 2010, San Bernardino Associated Governments, the area regional planning organization had stepped into to fund and coordinate the project and hired design firm HDR, Inc. to draw up plans for the transit center.
+In 2010, San Bernardino Associated Governments, the area regional planning organization had stepped-in to fund and coordinate the project and hired design firm HDR, Inc. to draw up plans for the transit center.

 Construction of the center began in 2014, with a groundbreaking held on February 25.
 The sbX line and its adjacent station on E Street opened on April 28, 2014.

 The transit center was complete by August 24, 2015, when a celebration was held at the site, but it didn't open for service until September 8, 2015, coinciding with a major service change for Omnitrans, which saw more than a dozen bus lines rerouted to serve the transit center.

 Train service came to the station in late 2017 after the completion of a project that built tracks between the transit center and San Bernardino's Santa Fe Depot, which was the city's primary train depot.
 Test runs of the train service to downtown with paying passengers began on December 16, 2017, with the service officially being declared open on December 18.